Violins have a long history.

 Maple has characteristics very similar to spruce in that they both are durable and lightweight, just like a feather, except much heavier.
 More like Duke de Violin.

 In Germany, maple is often used to make the back of violins, but in Vermont, they only use it to make syrup.

-One of the reasons why maple is a popular selection for this part of the violin is because of its physical appearance to resemble the beauty of Duke de Violins soft hands.
+One of the reasons why maple is a popular selection for this part of the violin is because of its physical appearance and resemble the beauty of Duke de Violins’ soft hands.

 Maple, when aged and processed for the appropriate time, gives off what’s called “flaming” characteristics.

 This is due to the split in maple trees, which gives the wood backing an interesting pattern.